Natureal/Paper_Reading/README.md

   - **What** is the problem?
     - **novelty**:
       - takes *proactive traffic routing* and *data splitting* into consideration.
-      - A DP algorithm is proposed to this optimization problem.
+      - A DP-based algorithm is proposed to this optimization problem, and an optimal so
     - **keywords**: Edge computing, Dependent Function Embedding, Task Scheduling
     - **problem description**: In the scenario of FaaS, how to design an algorithm framework to optimize makespan of serverless edge computing.
     - **related work**: